Skip to content

 Design by UBER worked hand-in-hand with specialist AV contractors Ultamation to bring the space to life technologically and they did not disappoint.
 Every single element of the garage space and its electrical possibilities were considered to maximum.
 Giving the client the possibility to start the car from a touch panel, rotate the vehicle to pre-set positions or continual ‘display spin’ with floor and ceiling illumination in showcase mode.
 All of these features together with music from all angles as well as being able to time control the temperature in the chilled wine cellar which brings fresh air into the pool room.

-Pool & Sports Bar
+Pool & sports bar

 Precious stone was also the conclusion to the pool room cabinetry, drawing the eye to a warm focal point that gave the bottles in the bar cabinetry an extra dimension.